GalacticQuasar/ThyroidDiseaseClassifier/README.md

 ## **Exploratory Data Analysis (Male vs Female Histogram)**
 ![Slide4](https://github.com/GalacticQuasar/ThyroidDiseaseClassifier/assets/114515524/19ad503e-497f-4bad-9c2d-cd411a6cfe74)

-So the first thing that I did after importing the dataset was to try and visualize it to see if there were any patterns.
+The first thing that I did after importing the dataset was to try and visualize it to see if there were any patterns.
 This histogram here shows the prevalence of thyroid disease in patients across different age ranges, grouped by sex.
 You can see that females are much more likely to have some type of thyroid disease across all age ranges.
 Although both males and females seem to have the highest frequency of thyroid disease around ages 60 to 75, females have another peak at ages 20 to 40.
 This is most likely because the thyroid plays an important role in the early development of a fetus during pregnancy, as the baby is reliant on the mother's thyroid hormone during the first 3 months of development.
 So it makes sense that there seems to be a higher frequency of thyroid disease in women between the ages 20 and 40.

 ## **Exploratory Data Analysis (Correlation Matrix)**
 ![Slide5](https://github.com/GalacticQuasar/ThyroidDiseaseClassifier/assets/114515524/c2cb74c8-0042-41da-bd0b-d61cca0aea9d)